How to pay your rent

 We may be able to agree on a reasonable payment plan to reduce your arrears.

 If you’re on a low income, you may be entitled to benefits.
 Make sure you’re receiving the benefits you’re entitled to.
-Contact your local authority to find out more.
+Contact your local council to find out more.